ifm/developerportal/_sources/documentation/Docker/docker.md.txt

+# Docker: Getting started
+For a general introduction to the Docker software container technology please have a look at the [official Docker documentation website](https://docs.docker.com/get-started/).

+This will guide you to your fist steps on how to get started with Docker, i.e.:
++ Build and run an image as a container
++ Share images using Docker Hub
++ Deploy Docker applications using multiple containers with a database
++ Run applications using Docker Compose

+For the O3R system specifics please see / follow the documentation provided below.
+This documentation includes:
++ How to build and run docker containers on the O3R platform
++ Configuring logging on edge devices such as the O3R VPU (additional document)
++ Deploying on the O3R VPU (additional document)
++ Autostart Docker containers (additional document)
++ Utilizing the GPU on the O3R VPU device (additional document)

 # Build and run a docker container for the O3R platform

 In this document we guide you through building a container from scratch.
 We start by building a small container.
 This container will increase in size and complexity the further we go.
 We will use a python base image and install the ifm3d (ifm3dpy) library.